 It is anticipated that Applications for NHTF will require multiple funding sources in order to meet threshold feasibility requirements.
+Additionally, if NHTF is oversubscribed, the amount of subsidy per unit is a scoring factor as described in 10 TAC §13.6(4), thereby requiring less NHTF funding.
 See the attached Multifamily Direct Loan Rule for text of 10 TAC §13.6(4).